Information for Landlords

 Council tax and utility accounts

 A landlords tax position can vary due to the country of residency and many other reasons.
-It is entirely the Landlords responsibility to inform the appropriate bodies (whether Spain or the UK) of rental income received, and to pay any tax due.
-If you are unclear and require help, we have professionals that can advise you futher.
+It is entirely the Landlords responsibility to inform the appropriate bodies (whether Spain or any other country) of rental income received, and to pay any tax due.

 Energy Performance Certificates (EPCs)